arjunguptatnp/itmd521/week-07/item-three/ReadMe.md

 2    | 1990-93         | 1891
 3    | 1990-91-92-93   | 1962

-#### Time taken by uncompressed files with combiner is represented in the following graph.
+#### Time taken by uncompressed files with combiner is represented in the following graph and table.

 ![image](https://cloud.githubusercontent.com/assets/25064372/24327096/7c98e33e-118d-11e7-8226-ff4e84784a2d.png)